MLTransfer/MLEncrypt-Research/README.md

 ## Usage

-Replace the `single` command with `hparams` if you want to run hyperparameter optimization.
+Note: Replace the `single` command with `hparams` if you want to run hyperparameter optimization.

-Note: it may appear that enabling JIT compilation results in a slowdown.
+Note: It may appear that enabling JIT compilation results in a slowdown.
 If you don't want to run with JIT, then don't pass the XLA flags to the run command.

+Note: Our script features very verbose logging to TensorBoard.
+Enable this by passing `-tb` to the run command.

 ### CPU